Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV: Light component events selection and energy spectrum

-{\bf Systematic uncertainty on atmosphere pressure: } To assess the effects of atmospheric pressure after correction, we divided the LHAASO data into two subsets: $>$590 hPa~(high-pressure) and $<$590 hPa~(low-pressure).
-Relative to the full dataset, the flux of the light component energy spectrum increased by 2\% for the high-pressure subset and decreased by 2\% for the low-pressure subset.
+{\bf Systematic uncertainty on cosmic rays composition models:} Different composition models predict varying proportions for the light component (proton, helium) and heavy component (CNO, MgAlSi, iron) (see Fig.~\ref{fig:fit_model}).
+Under a fixed selection efficiency, the purity of the light component depends on the assumed composition model.
+Consequently, the light component spectrum is also composition model dependent.
+The relationship between the purity and the light component spectrum is introduced in Section ~\ref{sec:supp_light}.

+We evaluated the systematic uncertainty introduced by the GSF~\cite{Dembinski:2017zsh}, Gaisser~\cite{Gaisser:2013bla}, Hörandel~\cite{Hoerandel:2002yg}, and LVBI~\cite{Lv:2024wrs} composition models for the light component spectrum and found a variation of about 10\%.
+Incorporating LHAASO measurements of the proton and helium spectra, we updated these four models (detailed in Section~\ref{sec:new_model}).
+With these updates, the maximum discrepancy in the proportion of the heavy component decreased from $\sim$20\% to $\sim$5\%.
+Despite the updates, the relative proportions among the CNO, MgAlSi, and iron groups are unchanged in each model.
+The maximum discrepancy in the CNO proportion remains about $\sim$14\%, which is the dominant source of contamination in the light component.
+Overall, inter-model consistency is improved, and the systematic uncertainty induced by the composition model on the light component spectrum is reduced to less than 6\%.

+{\bf Systematic uncertainty on atmosphere pressure:} During the observation period, the atmospheric pressure at the LHAASO site varied by about 14 hPa, corresponding to a change in atmospheric depth of $\sim$14 g/cm$^{2}$.
+In the proton energy spectrum paper~\cite{LHAASO:2025byy}, the dependence of $N_{\mu}$ and $N_e$ on atmospheric pressure is described in detail, and the constant-intensity-cut (CIC) method is used to correct for pressure variations.
+Here, $N_{\mu}$ and $N_e$ are corrected to P = 586.6 hPa (consistent with the simulation setup).
+After correction, the residual impact of pressure variations on $N_{\mu}$ and $N_e$ is less than 1\%.

+To assess residual pressure effects on the light component energy spectrum flux, we split the LHAASO data into two subsets: $>$595 hPa and $<$595 hPa.
+The difference in energy spectra between these two samples and the overall dataset is found to be less than 2\%.

-{\bf Systematic uncertainty on background light: } This analysis utilizes LHAASO data collected when the moon was outside the telescope's direct field of view, accounting for potential scattered moonlight within the field of view.
-To assess the moon's impact on the measurements, we divided the data into two subsets: moon nights and dark nights (no moonlight).
-Relative to the full dataset, the flux of the light component energy spectrum increased by 2\% using only moon night data and decreased by 2\% using only dark night data.
+{\bf Systematic uncertainty on night-sky background light:} This analysis utilizes LHAASO data collected during periods when the moon was outside the telescope's direct field of view.
+We still need to consider the potential influence of scattered moonlight on the observational data.
+To evaluate the effect of scattered moonlight on our measurements, we categorized the data into two subsets: nights with moonlight and nights without moonlight.
+The difference in energy spectra between these two samples and the overall dataset is found to be less than 2\%.

-{\bf Systematic uncertainty on absolute humidity: } Water vapor acts as an atmospheric absorber of Cherenkov light, making absolute humidity a significant factor influencing measurements.
-Consequently, we applied an absolute humidity correction to the Cherenkov light data.
-After humidity correction, we assessed the effects of residual humidity by partitioning the LHAASO data based on an absolute humidity threshold of 1.53$\times$10$^{-6}$~g/cm$^{3}$.
-Relative to the fully corrected dataset, the flux of light component energy spectrum increases by 1\% when using data with absolute humidity above this threshold and decreases by 1\% when using data below the threshold.